-Let the person know (and their parent for minors) that you would like to spend some time with them (at least 45 minutes) while they engage in normal activities.
+Let the person know (and their parent(s) for minors) that you would like to spend some time with them (at least 45 minutes) while they engage in normal activities.
+(Note: observing your interviewee while they watch television or work on a computer is not acceptable.)
 Then you will ask them a few questions.
 Thinking of your subject's developmental stage, pick 3 of these questions and 1 of your own: